Conferences & Events

 2. What does international membership in EDUCAUSE include?

 International membership in EDUCAUSE is available to any non-U.S. institution of higher education.
-International members enjoy benefits similar to those received by U.S. members, including discounted registration for EDUCAUSE face-to-face and online events; free subscriptions to the association's flagship magazine, EDUCAUSE Review; and access to the association's online-only IT practitioners' journal, EDUCAUSE Quarterly (EQ).
-International member representatives may also serve on advisory and program committees, work on special groups and task forces, present at the annual and regional conferences, review conference session proposals, submit articles for EDUCAUSE publications, contribute effective practices and other materials to the EDUCAUSE Resource Center, and connect with colleagues of similar interests and experience through our online Affinity Finder and our Constituent and Discussion Groups.
+International members enjoy benefits similar to those received by U.S. members, including discounted registration for EDUCAUSE face-to-face and online events; free subscriptions to the association's flagship magazine, EDUCAUSE Review.
+International member representatives may also serve on advisory and program committees, work on special groups and task forces, present at the annual and regional conferences, review conference session proposals, submit articles for EDUCAUSE publications, contribute effective practices and other materials to the EDUCAUSE Resource Center, and connect with colleagues of similar interests and experience through our online Member Directory and our Constituent and Discussion Groups.
 More details about member benefits can be found on our Institutional Membership page.

 3. Why is there a flat fee for international membership?